 Calculating your GPA is a simple process that we have made even easier!
 Our easy-to-use 5.0 GPA scale calculator will help you figure out the grade point average for high school and college students.
 All you require to do is enter your course grades and the number of units taken in each class and then press the calculate button.
 You’ll get an accurate result immediately — no more having to do the math!

 If you’re a student and want to know your average high school GPA, you’ve come to the best place.
-We have an online GPA calculator: middle school edition that will tell you exactly what it takes to get a 4.0 at any college or university in the US.
+Our best essay writing service have an online GPA calculator: middle school edition that will tell you exactly what it takes to get a 4.0 at any college or university in the US.

 You might be wondering why you’d need a grade calculator with extra credit if there’s one in your school’s office.
 Well, think about this: when was your school’s last blizzard?
 Or maybe, they have a computer crash?
 If one of those things happens, it’s great that there’s an online option for students like you.
 The other thing about getting your GPA from GradeMiners is that we’re always available, even if we’re closed for holidays or weekends!
 We never close our doors on you, so if you need help with homework or want to see how well you’re doing in class, we’ll be here for you every step.